pauljosepq/range-to-choco/README.md

 1. Create a new package
     1. Open the Windows PowerShell
-    2. Choose a direction inside the device where you want to run and create the package
+    1. Choose a direction inside the device where you want to run and create the package
-    3. Run the following command:
-    `choco new range-dojo`
+    1. Run the following command: `choco new range-dojo`
-2. Edit the templates info
+1. Edit the templates info
+    1. chocolateyinstall.ps1
+    1. chocolateyuninstall.ps1
+    1. range-dojo.nuspec